-Schools across the UK and USA are deploying Digital Safeguarding Technology at pace to address the post-pandemic digital risks students face and minimise the subsequent impact on their mental health and learning.
+Schools across the UK and USA are deploying Digital Safeguarding Technology at pace to address the postpandemic digital risks students face and minimise the subsequent impact on their mental health and learning.

 Linewize's Digital Safeguarding Technology is called Linewize Monitor.
-It is a multi-award winning solution that protects over a million students across the UK and US.
-It is the first technology of its kind to be available to Australian schools.
+It is a multi-award-winning solution that protects over a million students across the UK and US.
+It is the first technology of its kind to be available to schools across New Zealand.